karrirasinmaki/blackpepperswing-www/README.md

 ## Based on a responsive Jekyll theme: *Feeling Responsive*

+Forked from Bare bones version.
 Do you want to get to know *Feeling Responsive*?
 Than check it out first and have a look on its home at  <http://phlow.github.io/feeling-responsive/>.

 To get to know *Feeling Responsive* check out all the features explained in the [documentation][1].